paulcbauer/Writing_a_reproducable_paper_in_pagedown/README.md

-We intend to update this file when we discover more convenient code (you can follow any updates within this repository).
+We intend to update this file when we discover more convenient code (you can follow any updates within this repository). 🕵️‍♀️

-Enjoy!